Lincoln Coronavirus Financial Relief and New Car Incentives

 In the same spirit of providing a boost to parent Ford, Lincoln has rolled out several programs designed to boost the spirits and economic wellbeing of both existing and new customers that find themselves struggling in the midst of the coronavirus pandemic.
-To help out, the company is offering payment relief as well as 0% (APR) financing.
+To help out, the company is offering coronavirus car payment plans and programs as well as 0% APR financing.

 In addition to the Lincoln customer relief efforts, Ford has announced a number of initiatives to help in the fight against the coronavirus.
 Highlights include:

 - Directing more than $500,000 to nonprofit groups and supporting food delivery to seniors and kids.

 - Working with 3M to manufacture Powered Air-Purifying Respirators (PAPRs).